whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Disconnect your account
 1. Confirm that you can re-connect it

-* [ ] Connect to Dataverse
-1. Click "Connect Account" in the Dataverse section
-1. Confirm that the connection modal opens
-1. Enter your API key for one of the repositories
-1. Click "Connect"
-1. Confirm that you see "Authorized on <server>"
-1. Repeat for each Dataverse server

-* [ ] Connect to Zenodo
-1. Click "Connect Account" in the Zenodo section
-1. Confirm that the connection modal opens
-1. Enter your API key for one of the repositories
-1. Click "Connect"
-1. Confirm that you see "Authorized on <server>"
-1. Repeat for each Zenodo server

 * [ ] Confirm tokens retained across logins
   [#370](https://github.com/whole-tale/girder_wholetale/pull/370)
 1. Connect one or more accounts as outlined above